mariushelf/sa2django/README.md

 There are probably a lot of corner cases and advanced (or not so advanced) features of SQLAlchemy that are not (yet) supported.

+The tests run in sqlite, and our production system uses PostgreSQL.
+It may or may not work with other database systems.

 # Installation